 As Adams told ERE.net, "Clearly something’s gone horribly wrong."

 The problem is that organizations are not clearly communicating with candidates, and in many cases, aren't doing much at all to help them know where they stand in the hiring process.

 According to research cited by Bryan Adams, here's how badly the treatment of job candidates has become:

 - Just 1 in 5 candidates felt that they were “informed” during their last job application process.

 - Nearly two-thirds of candidates felt either nervous, uncomfortable, or frustrated during their last job application process.

 - About one in five (18 percent) of workers felt more valued by the receptionist than the interviewer.

 - One quarter (1 in 4 ) job seekers believe interviewers don’t care about their goals or aspirations.

-These are terrible numbers that reflect badly on the brand of the organization doing the hiring.
-They send a bad message about the company culture that should serve as a warning to any and all applicants.
-In other words, if they would treat you badly before you are even hired, how would they handle employees after they have come on board?
+These are frightening statistics that reflect poorly on the brand of the organization doing the hiring.
+They send a negative message about the company culture that should serve as a warning to any and all applicants.
+In other words, if they treat you this badly before you are even hired, how will they handle employees after they have come on board?

 Brilliant marketing, or an ongoing black eye?